Andrew May (historian)

-Andrew May FRAS is an Australian social historian.
+Andrew May FRAS (born 1963) is an Australian social historian.
 He is a professor of Australian history in the School of Historical and Philosophical Studies of the University of Melbourne.

 Education and career

 May has a D.Phil from the University of Melbourne.

 He is producer of My Marvellous Melbourne, a podcast.
 He has curated a number of exhibitions at the City Gallery, Melbourne, including Read all about it!
 Melbourne's newsboys (2005); Flush!
 A quest for Melbourne's best public toilets in Art, Architecture & History (2006, with Kirsty Fletcher and Nicki Adams); Paper City: Logos Letterheads and Creative Designs (2011); and City Songs (2017, with Zoe Ali and Christos Tsiolkas).

 He is lead investigator on a project titled Cancer Culture, funded by the Australian Research Council in partnership with Cancer Council Victoria.

 He has been a historian member of the Heritage Council of Victoria since 2015, and deputy chair since 2020.